 I am an experienced psychotherapist with 25+ years of experience treating adults and families challenged with the symptoms of depression, anxiety, trauma and/or grief.
 I’ve worked in inpatient, residential and outpatient settings helping both adults and children achieve an improved state of wellness.

 Using the Dialectical Behavior Therapy (DBT) model, we can work together to identify problem areas and collaborate on finding solutions based on your individual goals in a safe and confidential setting.

-Talithea Ransome, Operations Director
+Talithea Ransome, Associate Vice President of Operations

 Rachel Baldus, RN

 Rachel Baldus grew up in Baltimore, Maryland and earned a Bachelor’s degree in psychology from New York University.
 She worked for many years at Sheppard Pratt, and chose to return to school to study nursing.
 She has acquired a great deal of experience in psychiatric nursing working on an inpatient crisis stabilization unit, and has also trained as a chemical dependency detox nurse.